shieldercsh/obsidian/CTF/2025 squ1rrel CTF upsolving.md

 2. Extremely Lame Filters 2
 3. squ1rrel-logon

-`If you want to get binary of ELF probs, DM me`
+If you want to get binary of ELF probs, DM me(guardianch)

 ---
 # Extremely Lame Filters 1